-Transactional emails are one to one unique messages that the recipient is expecting to receive.
+Transactional emails are one-to-one unique messages the recipient is expecting to receive.
 They are usually triggered by the user and do not require an unsubscribe link.
 Here are a few examples of transactional emails:

 - Password resets

 - Cancellation emails